khanhtranngoccva/3DCakeMaker/README.md

 # 3DCakeMaker
-A full-stack web app that generates 3D CSS-only cakes (without assistance of modern rendering engines like ThreeJS) and store their data on the cloud.
+A full-stack MVP web app that generates beautiful 3D CSS-only cakes and store their data on the cloud.

+**Fun fact**: I created this to celebrate a friend's birthday!

 **Link to project:** https://css3dcakemaker.herokuapp.com/